loichiilek/eNETS_QR_Demo_Android/README.md

 Used for generating your signature.
 In actually production environment, the signature should be generated on the merchant portal.
 However, for this sample application, the implementation is shown in the application.

 ## Basic Functionalities
-1. Sends a HTTP POST (async) message to eNETS endpoint.
+1. Payload is mapped to a POJO, allows a simple creation of the payload.

-2. Receives and parses the response into POJO.
+2. Generates the corresponding signature.

-3. Allows alteration and editing of the payload.
+3. Sends a HTTP POST (async) message to eNETS endpoint.
+(With payload as the body)

-4. Generate the corresponding signature.
+4. Receives and parses the response into POJO.
+(Allows retrieval of QR-code)

-5. Calls NETSPay application, passing in QR-code with the added Bundle.
+5. Calls NETSPay application, passing in QR-code via an added Bundle.

-6. Implements corresponding actions.
+6. Implements corresponding actions upon successful/ unsuccessful transactions.

 ## Built With